-Councilor Tylanus Spencer.
+Councilor Tylanus Spencer

 The moment Alex stepped onto the small stage at the helm of the class, a murmuring chatter spread across the students.

 She was one or two years older than the teenagers in front of her, or at least so it must have seemed to them.
 Her body, crystalized in an unchanging youth by the secret magick of the School, might have made them doubt her authority, but she was sure she had enough attitude and presence to stop any of their rebellious thoughts.
-For sure, she had been already more effective than professor Corbyn, who stood next to her.
-A greasy old man who had lectured for decades but had nonetheless failed any attempt to halt the kids’ chatter.
+For sure, she had been already more effective than Professor Corbyn, who stood next to her; a greasy old man who had lectured for decades but had, nonetheless, failed any attempt to halt the kids’ chatter.

 “I came here to welcome you to your new school, your new life, and your new family.
 The School of Winchester is one of the few institutions of its kind, hailed as the most honored amongst this few.

-“What characterizes us,” Alex said, sauntering from one side to the other, “what makes us special, is our continued pursuit of knowledge.
+“What characterizes us,” Alex said, pacing from one side to the other, “what makes us special, is our continued pursuit of knowledge.
 Where others lingered on the teachings of the ancients, we have pushed the boundaries.
 Therefore, today should be the happiest day of your life.
 The day you start a new one.”

 “We are going to teach you how to change reality in your favor.
 The noble role all humans and us, the pinnacle of humanity, play every single day.
 This is what we learn, what we discover, and what we apply.”